KMcClain23/Family-Meals/README.md

 ### Preserve Your Legacy: Don't let time erase the flavors and stories that define your family's culinary history.
 With Family Meals, your recipes become a lasting legacy, ensuring that the love and tradition behind each dish are never forgotten.

-### Join us at Family Meals, where recipes aren't just instructions; they are a celebration of family, love, and the joy of cooking together.
+### Join me at Family Meals, where recipes aren't just instructions; they are a celebration of family, love, and the joy of cooking together.
 Embrace your culinary heritage, share your love through recipes, and savor the taste of tradition.
 Welcome to a world where food truly brings families closer, one recipe at a time.

 ## Author